tfroehlich82/django-propeller/README.md

 Documentation
 -------------

-The full documentation is at http://django-propeller.readthedocs.io/en/stable/
+The full documentation is at http://django-propeller.readthedocs.io/en/stable/ (currently for the previous version of django-propeller)

 Demo application